Australian houses have been called "glorified tents" for their inability to stay cool in summer and warm in winter. Is

 2. Go with the flow

 Be aware of how the hot air moves around your house.
-It's tempting to move the couch as close as possible to the heater, or to put your wet laundry in front of it during a rainy week, but this will restrict the flow of hot air around your house.
+It's tempting to move the sofa as close as possible to the heater, or to put your wet laundry in front of it during a rainy week, but this will restrict the flow of hot air around your house.
 To ensure you get the most out of your heat source, make sure nothing is blocking the flow.

 To make your heating more efficient, close doors to rooms you're not using.
 Only heating the rooms you're actually in will reduce your heating bill – there's no point heating the spare room if no-one's in there.

 3. Magic carpet